mdabdullahibnaharun/Youtube-Spam-Comment-Detector-FLASK/README.md

 Youtube Spam Comment Detector using ML. &amp; Flask

-### Abstract:
+### Abstract
 We know that YouTube has emerged as the most popular website for sharing and watching video content.
-However, such success has also attracted malicious users, whose goal is to selfpromote their videos or spread viruses and malware.
+However, such success has also attracted malicious users, whose goal is to self-promote their videos or spread viruses and malware.
 Therefore, it is very important to find ways to identify and report these videos & comments.
-### Objective:
+### Objective
 The objective of this project is to create a web-app using python(Flask).
 This project will be build using python modules like Numpy, Flask, SkLearn, Mathplotlib... etc.
 In this project, the user has to give youtube comment “predict” button.
 It will show the result below.
 If the user clicks on the “reload” button, then it will reload the app.
-### Prerequisites:
+### Prerequisites
  1.Familiarity with Python
  2.Working knowledge of Random Forest algorithm and Bag of words model will be a plus.

 To build this project we will use the basic concept of python and libraries

-A)NumPy is a library for the Python programming language, adding support for large, multidimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these
+A)NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these

 B) pandas is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for